 2. Find Appropriate Challenges

 Sometimes coding can be too easy, but it can also be too hard.
 Both will lead to burnout.
+The best way to learn is by facing challenges and debugging code, but to many errors to soon can lead to anger and frustration.
 When students find the content unchallenging and too easy, they’ll disengage.
 To prevent or deescalate exhaustion, evaluate what areas in coding your student excels in.
-Are they good at loops?
 Challenge them to use nested loops in their coding projects.
+Find ways to keep adding new tasks to expand their knowledge.
 However, be careful about the challenges you give them.
 If students have too much challenging work, they’ll disengage because they don’t feel like they can complete the difficult task.

 This technique is one way to help your child work through coding problems, but perhaps your student is having trouble with the coding language in general.
 If that’s the case, help them find the best programming language for them.